yutakaos/rUIC/README.md

 ## Installation

-__These installation steps are temporal because this repository is currently private (this message will be deleted in the future).__
+__These installation steps are temporal because the repository is currently private (this section will be changed in the future).__

 1. Click "clone or download" and download the zip file.
 2. Decompress the zip file in a working directory. "rUIC-master" folder will be created.